2020–21 Central African general election

 General elections were held in the Central African Republic on 27 December 2020 to elect the President and National Assembly.
 A second round of the legislative elections was originally scheduled to take place on 14 February 2021.

 Voting was not able to take place in many areas of the country that are controlled by armed groups resulting in some Central African media and opposition candidates describing the elections as a farce and fraud.
 Some 800 of the country's polling stations, 14% of the total, were closed due to violence.
 During the first round, voting did not take place in 29 of 71 sub-prefectures, while in six others only a partial vote took place before being shut down due to voter intimidation.

 Incumbent president Faustin-Archange Touadéra was re-elected with 53% of the vote.
 Turnout was 35% of registered voters.

 On 13 February 2021 Touadéra announced a second round of elections in some areas and a new first round in areas that were controlled by rebels during the December elections.
-Respective elections for all areas will be held on March 14.
+Respective elections for all areas were held on 14 March.

 Background

 The previous presidential elections were the first to be held under the 2015 constitution, which established the 6th Republic.
 Faustin-Archange Touadéra won the elections, and took office on 30 March 2016.

 Several obstacles affected the election process.
-The December 2020 election took place during the Covid-19 pandemic, prompting fears of possible postponement.
+The December 2020 election took place during the COVID-19 pandemic, prompting fears of possible postponement.
 However, the constitution prohibits any further extension of the term of the incumbent president beyond his term of office, which for Touadéra is 29 March 2021.
 The government attempted to amend the constitution, but the draft was rejected by the Constitutional Court on 5 June 2020.
 In addition, the country is also still subject to a UN peacekeeping operation, MINUSCA, while two-thirds of the country is controlled by rebellious armed groups.

 In early September, the Constitutional Court gave the National Elections Authority (ANE) until 27 September to publish an updated voter registry.
 On 10 September, the opposition and several civil society groups publicly observed that the election would probably be delayed; in the event that the presidential and parliamentary terms would be extended, they demanded the formation of a unity government.
 For its part, the ANE announced that the registration of voters would be delayed until 8 October due to technical issues, but that the vote would not be postponed.
 The first round remained set for 27 December 2020 by the ANE.